-- 1. Configure the RTC clock CLK\RTC as described in 22.3.1.1 Configure the Clock CLK\RTC. - 2.
-Select the period for the interrupt by writing the PERIOD bit field in the PIT Control A register (RTC.PITCTRLA). - 3.
-Enable the interrupt by writing a '1' to the Periodic Interrupt bit (PI) in the PIT Interrupt Control register (RTC.PITINTCTRL). - 4.
-Enable the PIT by writing a '1' to the PIT Enable bit (PITEN) in the PIT Control A register (RTC.PITCTRLA).
+- Configure the RTC clock CLK_RTC as described in 24.3.1.1 Configure the Clock CLK_RTC. - 2.
+Enable the interrupt by writing a '1' to the Periodic Interrupt bit (PI) in the PIT Interrupt Control register (RTC.PITINTCTRL). - 3.
+Select the period for the interrupt and enable the PIT by writing the desired value to the PERIOD bit field and a '1' to the PIT Enable bit (PITEN) in the PIT Control A register (RTC.PITCTRLA).